klmhsb42/yoga_coach_web/README.md

 ## How to add new exercises

+### Edit dictionary of exercises

+To add new exercises you have to modify [exercises.json](https://github.com/klmhsb42/yoga_coach_web/blob/main/static/exercises.json).
+You can either create a new category and add the new exercise there or you can add it dirrectly to an exsisting category.
+You can also add an image of the exercise into the [static/exercises](https://github.com/klmhsb42/yoga_coach_web/blob/main/static/exercises/) folder respectively to the system in the JSON file.
+Please, insert it's origin and respect copyrights.

 ### Collect data

+First, you need gather landmarks as JSON file of the new excercise.
+Yo can do so by either:

+1) Use the image which you have added in the previous step.
+2) Or record yourself with your webcam and perform the exercise correctly.

+For 1):

+Use [gather_from_image.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/gather_from_image.py) by running `python gather_from_image.py` inside the `artifacts/` folder.
+Before running, setup the path to the image you want to use.
+The script will calculate body pose landmarks and save them as JSON file under `artifacts/collect/` folder as well as a new image file with the landmarks printed in the same directory as your input image.

+For 2):

-First, you need to collect data of your body pose.
-For that, you can use [gather.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/gather.py) by running `python gather.py` inside the `yoga_coach_web/artifacts/` folder.
-Your webcam will open and start capturing your body pose landmarks per frame and save them as JSON file under `yoga_coach_web/artifacts/collect/` folder.
+Use [gather_from_webcam.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/gather_from_webcam.py) by running `python gather_from_webcam.py` inside the `artifacts/` folder.
+Your webcam will open and start capturing your body pose landmarks per frame and save them as JSON files under `artifacts/collect/` folder.
 To gather correct landmarks, place your computer so that your full body is visible in the webcam and then, perform the excersice correctly.
 You can stop the script by pressing `Ctrl + C`.
+Remove files from `artifacts/collect/` folder if you re-run the script.

 ### Select correct data

-Next, you need to select one body pose with the landmarks represting this excersice best.
+Next, if you have used your webcam, you need to select one body pose with the landmarks represting this excersice best.
 To select the right one, you can plot the landmarks using [plot.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/plot.py).
-For that, run `python plot.py` inside the `yoga_coach_web/artifacts/` folder.
+For that, run `python plot.py` inside the `artifacts/` folder.

 ### Calculate angles

-To calculate the angles of these correct pose landmarks you can use [angles.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/angles.py) by running `python angles.py` inside the `yoga_coach_web/artifacts/` folder.
+To calculate the angles of these correct pose landmarks you can use [angles.py](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/angles.py) by running `python angles.py` inside the `artifacts/` folder.
 This will print an array of angle values inside the terminal.
 Copy this array and insert it in the following step.

 ### Add new exercises and insert data

-To add new exercises you have to modify [exercises.json](https://github.com/klmhsb42/yoga_coach_web/blob/main/static/exercises.json).
-You can either create a new category and add the new exercise there or you can add it dirrectly to an exsisting category.
-The copied angles from the previous step must then be inserted into `"angles": []` for this new exercise.
+The copied angles from the previous step must then be inserted into `"angles": []` for this new exercise in the [exercises.json](https://github.com/klmhsb42/yoga_coach_web/blob/main/static/exercises.json) file.
 Now you are ready to re-run the server (see How to setup) and test your new created exercise.